ShareStats/ShareStats_website/content/english/people/kirsten.md

     link:
 ---

-Het zal fijn zijn als er een goede samenwerking op gang komt.
-Het is zonde om allemaal het wiel opnieuw uit te vinden.
-Informatie, en in dit geval statistiekvragen delen is echt een goede stap in de juiste richting!
+It will be really nice if we can initiate a good collaboration.
+It is wastful to re-invent the wheel.
+Sharing information, in this case statistical questions, is a good step in the right direction!
 Life is not about taking something, it is all about sharing everything.